-As seen from our previous ESG report, and from the result of the volume of scope 1 emissions below, the environmental impact resulting from the use of Company vehicles was small compared to the impact from other ESG aspects.

-As a result, which is also reflected from the above materiality assessment, TOP has chosen not to collect and analyse KPIs relating to air emissions and scope 1 GHG emission.
-TOP will continue to monitor vehicle usage closely and make disclosure as appropriate in the future should the impact resulting from the usage become material.
+From the data collected, TOP noted the environmental impact resulting from the use of Company vehicles was small compared to the impact from other ESG aspects.
+As a result, which is also reflected from the above materiality assessment, TOP has chosen not to disclose the KPIs relating to air emissions and scope 1 GHG emission.
+We will continue to monitor vehicle usage closely and make disclosure as appropriate in the future should the impact resulting from the usage become material.